EBI-Metagenomics/amplicon-pipeline/README.md

 ## Requirements

-At the moment the prerequisites are Singularity and a micromamba environment located at:
+At the moment the only prerequisites for running it are Singularity and Nextflow

-`/hps/software/users/rdf/metagenomics/service-team/software/micromamba/envs/asv-test`

 ## Input shape